Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Gerbe-theoretic models and twisted anomaly map

 \subsection{Review of bundle gerbes and gerbe modules}

-We begin with a brief account of bundle gerbes, following \cite{Mur96}.
-We then recall gerbe modules and twisted $K$-theory in the sense of \cite{BCMMS}; for a categorical formulation see \cite{NikWal}.
-Finally, we record the $\Spinc$-gerbe and its canonical module, which play a crucial role in our models for differential twisted $\Spinc$-bordism and Anderson dual.
+We begin with a brief account of bundle gerbes following \cite{Mur96}, then we recall gerbe modules and twisted $K$-theory in the sense of \cite{BCMMS}.
+For a categorical formulation, see \cite{NikWal}.
+After that, we record the $\Spinc$-gerbe and its canonical module, which play a crucial role in our models for differential twisted $\Spinc$-bordism and Anderson dual.